 The licensee also worked on the enhancement of the prevention of a loss of water inventory of the spent fuel pools.
-Siphon breakers will be enlarged so as to keep a radiological shielding above spent fuel after PL piping break.
-These modifications have been done in Tihange and should be realized in early 2018 in Doel.
+Siphon breakers have been enlarged so as to keep a radiological shielding above spent fuel after PL piping break both in Doel and Tihange.